cptpcrd/psutil-extra/docs/index.rst

    Returns a list of the given process's supplementary groups.

    .. note::
-       Currently, on Windows Subsystem for Linux 1 (not tested on WSL 2), this function succeeds but always returns an empty list.
+       Currently, on Windows Subsystem for Linux 1 (not on WSL 2), this function succeeds but always returns an empty list.

    .. note::